phpmentors-jp/workflower/docs/GUIDE.md

 }
 ```

-The service definition corresponding to the above is as follows:
+The service definition according to the above is as follows:

 ```yaml
 # ...